nsheikh23/leaflet-challenge/README.md

    * Another overlay map was created for tectonic plates that gives the user power to turn on or off each layer independently.

 ## Analysis
 As expected, it can be seen that majority of the earthquakes occurred at the boundaries of the tectonic plates.
-However, something interesting to note is the depth versus frequency of these earthquakes.
+However, something interesting to note is the depth of these earthquakes.
+In North America, it can be seen there were numerous events but they were mostly less than 10km deep.
+In contrast, western South America had seemingly fewer earthquakes but they were much deeper.
+There appears to be greater stress between the Nazca plate and South American plate.
+A similar pattern can be observed in the Pacific with the Pacific plate clashing with the Australian, the Filipino, and the North American plates.
+There is a lot of tension causing deeper earthquakes.

 ### Satellite Image
 ![Satellite Image](Images/Satellite.PNG)